 We have Darwin to thank for discovering that the beak of the Panama hummingbird adapted itself to fertilize the flowers of Passiflora racemosa, as depicted in the above painting.

 Requires regular water and food for best performance.
 Full sun.
 Watch for nematodes in soils that harbor them.
 Butterflies love certain species but who doesn't love butterflies?
 Some species self-protect by producing nodal growths that mimic butterfly eggs.
 Fruit set can be enhanced indoors by brushing pollen among flowers.
 Fruit drops, wrinkles and ripens over a few weeks before it's ready to enjoy.
-Self-fertile.
+Self-fertile, evergreen.
+Vines will go dormant and drop leaves during cold spells.
+Prune hard in early spring.
 Zone 10, Zone 9 with protection.

 Passiflora edulis 'Black Knight' has crinkled, bright green leaves and produces intricate white blossoms followed by black egg-shaped fruit filled with tasty pulp.
 Another Patrick Worley hybrid, this selection offers compact growth for the species, which translates to a superlative container growing experience.
-Grown in 1 gal containers, about 2' tall as of October 2015.
-TEMPORARILY OUT OF STOCK.
+Grown in 1 gal containers, about 2' tall, semi-dormant as of March 2018.
+OUT OF STOCK.

 Passiflora edulis 'Black Knight' in 5 gal containers.
-As of May 2016 these passion vines are well-established, with numerous branching from the crown to 4'.
-OUT OF STOCK UNTIL SPRING 2017.
+As of May 2017 these passion vines are well-established, with numerous branching from the crown to 4'.
+OUT OF STOCK.

 Passiflora edulis 'Frederick' is yet another offspring of Patrick Worley wizardry.
 With fragrant white flowers and goose egg fruit filled with ambrosia, this vine is a treasure in suitable climates where temperatures stay above 30 degrees F. Like most passion vines, let the fruit drop then wrinkle before savoring.
-Grown in 1 gal containers, about 2' tall, new growth forming as of April 2016.
-OUT OF STOCK UNTIL SPRING 2017.
+Grown in 1 gal containers, plants are about 3' tall, new leaves forming, not completely full as of May 2020.
+OUT OF STOCK.

 Passiflora vitifolia..
 Named for the resemblance of its leaves to grape vines.
 Also known as the fragrant passion vine, this vigorous grower to 20' produces true red flowers spring through fall that are followed by fragrant fruit that can take up to a month to ripen after dropping off the vine.
 Frost sensitive.
 Plants are grown in 1 gal containers.
-A few flower buds as of October 2015.
-TEMPORARILY OUT OF STOCK.
+OUT OF STOCK.